EZproxy is the Library’s web proxy server. Most links from the Library website

 - I found a fee-based website – can I access it through

-engine that indexes journal articles.
-Google, for example, indexes
+journal articles.
+Google, for example, indexes articles in JSTOR.

 (without the quotation marks) to the front of the full URL (starting with 'http' or 'https').

 - Google Scholar finds many fee-based sites – isn't there

 an easier way than using the EZproxy link box or manually adding bits to the URLs?

 Yes, you can access it through EZproxy from the outset by going